tamj0rd2/reddit_search/README.md

 - Use LF line endings (google how to set your line endings in your editor of choice)
 - For `.js`, `.json`, `.css` and `.html` files, indent with two spaces

-When writing commit messages, please stick to the format of the existing commits.